 However, if you’re earning $2 CPM for one media.net ad unit and if the click-through rate is accounted to be around 0.5%, then you’re making close to 40 cents per click.
 However, I would like to state here than 0.5% is the double click rate on the media.net ads.
 It means, the user first clicks on the keyword and then clicks on the search ad link to land to the advertiser website.
 Note that, a click is counted only when a user clicks on the search ad link.

 Media.net CPC Rates

-Media.net works on a number of models with its advertisers which includes CPC, CPM, CPL, and CPA.
+Media.net works on several models with its advertisers which includes CPC, CPM, CPL, and CPA.
 All these are translated to a single metric for publishers which is called an effective CPM.
-It means that the publisher is able to earn “this much” revenue per 1000 impressions of media.net ads.
+It means that the publisher can earn “this much” revenue per 1000 impressions of media.net ads.
 So, it is difficult to predict the overall CPC rates for Media.net ads.
 Also, as you can see in the reporting, media.net doesn’t provide any CPC rates or CTR info.
-Thus, if you don’t have any info about the number of clicks, you can find the estimated cost per click for your ads and since media.net is not a CPC network, you don’t get to find the rates, unlike Adsense.
+Thus, if you don’t have any info about the number of clicks, you can find the estimated cost per click for your ads, and since media.net is not a CPC network, you don’t get to see the rates, unlike Adsense.

 Media.net Payment Methods

 Media.net currently offers two payment methods for its publishers.
 Depending on your preference, Media.net makes payments to publishers either via Wire Transfer or via Paypal.
 In countries where PayPal is not enabled, you can request for a Wire Transfer.

 Media.net Minimum Payment Threshold

 Media.net pays its publishers once they have accrued at least $100 in their account as earnings.
-The minimum threshold is equivalent to that of AdSense and I believe that this is a good payment threshold for publishers who have decent impressions.
+The minimum threshold is equivalent to that of AdSense, and I believe that this is a reasonable payment threshold for publishers who have decent impressions.